 Definitions:

-We are toldby psycho-acousticians that a level 10 dB greater usually means "double the loudness" or "twice as loud".
+We are told by psycho-acousticians that a level 10 dB greater usually means "double the loudness" or "twice as loud".

 Ratio doubling means:

-a power level of +3 dB,
+− a power level of +3 dB, or a sound intensity level of +3 dB

-an electric voltage level of +6 dB,
+− an electric voltage level of +6 dB, or a sound pressure level of +6 dB

-a loudness level +10 dB,
+− a loudness level of about +10 dB

 In the newsgroups these often misunderstood statements are explained rather less accurately.
 Decibels can also mean dBSPL or dBA, while a level change is always in dB.
 The perceived loudness of the sound depends on several factors: the amplitude, the sound pressure level, the frequency, and the time behaviour of the sound.
 A typical question on the internet: "Is 3 dB or 6 dB double the loudness?"

-Answer: "It is neither 3 dB, nor 6 dB - it is closer to 10 dB".
+The answer is: "It is neither 3 dB, nor 6 dB − it is closer to 10 dB".

 Decibel levels and perceived volume change